ethereum-optimism/optimism/indexer/README.md

 ### Setup env
 The `indexer.toml` stores a set of preset environmental variables that can be used to run the indexer with the exception of the network specific `l1-rpc` and `l2-rpc` variables.
 The `indexer.toml` file can be ran as a default config, otherwise a custom `.toml` config can provided via the `--config` flag when running the application.
 An optional `l1-starting-height` value can be provided to the indexer to specify the L1 starting block height to begin indexing from.
-This should be ideally be an L1 block that holds a correlated L2 genesis commitment.
+This should ideally be an L1 block that holds a correlated L2 genesis commitment.
 Furthermore, this value must be less than the current L1 block height to pass validation.
 If no starting height value is provided and the database is empty, the indexer will begin sequentially processing from L1 genesis.

 ### Setup polling intervals
-The indexer polls and processes batches from the L1 and L2 chains on a set interval/size.
+The indexer polls and processes batches from the L1 and L2 chains at a set interval/size.
 The default polling interval is 5 seconds for both chains with a default batch header size of 500.
 The polling frequency can be changed by setting the `l1-polling-interval` and `l2-polling-interval` values in the `indexer.toml` file.
 The batch header size can be changed by setting the `l1-batch-size` and `l2-batch-size` values in the `indexer.toml` file.

 ### Testing
-All tests can be ran by running `make test` from the `/indexer` directory.
+All tests can be ran by executing `make test` from the `/indexer` directory.
 This will run all unit and e2e tests.

 **NOTE:** Successfully running the E2E tests requires spinning up a local L1 geth node and pre-populating it with necessary bedrock genesis state.
 This can be done by calling `make devnet-allocs` from the root of the optimism monorepo before running the indexer tests.
 More information on this can be found in the [op-e2e README](../op-e2e/README.md).